nikvo1/napari-nuclephaser/docs/Widgets/Calibrate with DAPI.rst

 **Select DAPI image** field is used for selecting the fluorescence image of your pair.

 **Phase model** is used for selecting model that will be calibrated.
+Models can be downloaded on `NuclePhaser GitHub page <https://github.com/nikvo1/napari-nuclephaser>`_.

 **DAPI model** is used for selecting the fluorescence nuclei detector that will be used as a "perfect predictor".
+Models can be downloaded on `NuclePhaser GitHub page <https://github.com/nikvo1/napari-nuclephaser>`_.

 .. hint:: Use **Predict on single image** widget beforehand to test and experiment with how this "perfect predictor" you want to use performs.